-Key Audit Matter How the scope of our audit responded to the key audit matter Revenue recognition (see Note 1 - Revenue Recognition policy) The Group generates sales from the licensing of its proprietary software, which delivers real time market data information tailored to customer requirements, as well as support and maintenance services.
+Key Audit Matter How the scope of our audit responded to the key audit matter Revenue recognition (see Note 1 - Revenue Recognition policy) The group generates sales from the licensing of its proprietary software, which delivers real time market data information tailored to customer requirements, as well as support and maintenance services.
 Under IFRS 15 Revenue from Contracts with Customers, a key consideration for the Group is whether the performance obligation/s within their licensing arrangements are met at a point in time or over time.
 As certain revenue streams can be recognised at a point in time whilst others have to be recognised over time, and the identification of the differing contract types and obligations therein is judgemental, there is a risk that revenue is materially misstated and the terms of the contracts with customers including the performance obligations therein have not been appropriately accounted for in accordance with IFRS 15.
-Our work in this area included: Updating our understanding of the business and how the group performs its services for its clients.
-Revenue streams are as follows: Revenue from fixed and floating licences; Revenue from support and maintenance services; Revenue from ad hoc/project based services.
-Updating our documentation of the systems and controls in place surrounding the abovementioned revenue streams; Performing walkthrough tests to confirm our understanding of the internal control environment in operation for the significant income streams and to ensure that the key controls within these systems have been operating in the period under audit; Reviewing the accounting treatment in respect of revenue recognition under IFRS 15 by reference to key contractual terms and concluding as to the appropriateness of the proposed treatment; Confirming whether revenue has been appropriately recognised at a point in time or over time for the different revenue streams in accordance with IFRS 15; Performing substantive transactional testing of income recognised in the financial statements, including testing of accrued and deferred income balances; and Reviewing post year end receipts to ensure completeness of income recorded in the accounting period.
+Given the audit time spent in this area, and the management judgement required in the identification of the differing contract types and obligations therein, revenue recognition is considered to be a key audit matter.
+Our work in this area included: Updating our documentation of the systems and controls in place surrounding its one material revenue stream, being fees from fixed and flexible licences and related support and maintenance services; Performing a walkthrough test to confirm our understanding of the internal control environment in operation surrounding revenue; Reviewing the accounting treatment in respect of revenue recognition in accordance with IFRS 15 by reference to key contractual terms and concluding as to the appropriateness of the accounting treatment; Substantive transactional testing of income recognised in the financial statements, including testing of deferred and accrued income balances; Reviewing post year end receipts to ensure completeness of income recorded in the accounting period; and Review of disclosures surrounding revenue in the financial statements to ensure compliance with IFRS 15.